4drian3d/SimpleJumpPads/README.md

 # SimpleJumpPads

-Simple JumpPads plugin, optimized for the latest version of Paper, Pufferfish and Purpur.
+Simple JumpPads plugin, optimized for the latest version of Paper, Pufferfish and Purpur

 ## Requirements
 - Java 17